 The Nyhart of Indianapolis, IN, serves as the actuary for both plans.
 The actuary continually reviews the plans to determine funding assumptions and maintains all existing and future benefits.

 Also provided by the denomination, for anyone who is a participant in either pension plan, is the opportunity to receive a comprehensive Financial Profile at no cost to the participant.
-The Human Resources office is working along with Guidestream Financial., a subsidiary of the Free Methodist Foundation, to help develop personalized profiles.
+The Human Resources office is working along with Guidestream Financial., a subsidiary of the FM Financial, to help develop personalized profiles.
 The Financial Profile addresses specific questions or concerns participants may have about their finances.
 This service is provided for participants, no matter what their stage of life or financial situation, to help guide them in considering financial and retirement planning, insurance needs, education funding, investment allocation, and estate planning.